mbtodorov/shazam-poc/README.md

 <p>
 &emsp;  I have attempted to recreate the functionality of the infamous 'Shazam' app.
 For those who don't know, it is an app used to recognize audio.
-It has a database of millions of precomputed songs and it takes just seconds to match the crappy audio from your phone's microphone while bypassing side noise in a matter of seconds!
+It has a database of millions of precomputed songs and it takes just seconds to match the crappy audio from your phone's microphone while bypassing side noise!
 It is like magic!
 </p>
 <p>